 As a result, you can learn to better moderate your thoughts, feelings, and behaviors to reduce negativity, limit dysfunctional thoughts, and enhance perceptions of positivity.

 Equine Therapy Sessions at Royal Life Centers

 Royal Life Centers offers equine-assisted therapy as part of our integrative approach to addiction treatment.
 Our therapist will lead guests through activities and ask questions— Why do you think the horse reacted a certain way in response to a particular action?
-How do you think you should reapproach the horse?— to promote thoughtful discussion and consideration of guests’ outward expression of emotions and feelings.
+How do you think you should reapproach the horse?
+These questions help to promote thoughtful discussion and consideration of guests’ outward expressions of emotions and feelings.